MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-serverpreview-servicedependencies-manual.md

 ---
-Description: Specifies the set of additional services on which the service that corresponds to the parent serverpreview:NTService element depends.
+description: Specifies the set of additional services on which the service that corresponds to the parent serverpreview:NTService element depends.
 Search.Product: eADQiWindows 10XVcnh
 title: serverpreview:ServiceDependencies
 ms.assetid: 354cd254-29db-42e7-98f4-db235e8aba0a